-We work with migrant, asylum-seeking and refugee children, young people and families in Newcastle.
-We also offer training to partner agencies that support these young people and their families.
+We work with migrant, asylum-seeking and refugee children, young people and families in Newcastle and offer training to partner agencies that support these young people and their families

-We have five strands of work to support young people:
+We have five strands of work to support families and young people:

-We run a rolling programme of social activities to prevent isolation, encourage family activities, promote orientation skills and enhance diversity and cohesion.
+SMART runs a rolling programme of social activities to prevent isolation, encourage family activities, promote orientation in Newcastle and enhance diversity and cohesion.

 We also run a monthly parents group at Brunswick Methodist Church.